TendoPain18/ac-dc-rectifier-circuit/README.md

 # AC to DC Rectifier Circuit ⚡🔌

-A complete rectifier circuit design that converts 220V AC mains voltage to a stable 5V DC output with less than 2% ripple.
+A complete rectifier circuit design that converts 220V AC RMS (311V peak) mains voltage to a stable 5V DC output with less than 2% ripple.
 This project includes circuit design, simulation, theoretical calculations, and hardware implementation.

 [![Watch the video](images/youtube_window_1.png)](YOUR_YOUTUBE_LINK_HERE)

 ## 📋 Description

 This project demonstrates the complete design and implementation of a rectifier circuit from concept to working hardware.
-The circuit successfully steps down 220V AC to 5V DC while maintaining ripple voltage below the 2% threshold, making it suitable for powering low-voltage electronic devices.
+The circuit successfully steps down 220V AC RMS to 5V DC while maintaining ripple voltage below the 2% threshold, making it suitable for powering low-voltage electronic devices.

 <br>
 <br>